Native American Facts For Kids was written for young people learning about the Lumbees for school or home-schooling reports. We encourage students

 What about Lumbee religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 Lumbee spirituality or this site about

-Indian religions in general.
+Indian beliefs and customs in general.

 Can you recommend a good book for me to read?
-If you are a teenager, you may enjoy

 Nowhere Else on Earth,